 Although this level of globalization in our food supply has many benefits, it also introduces new challenges and risks regarding food safety.
-Diseases and contaminants that once may have been contained now have the potential to spread across international borders and impact millions more people.
+Diseases and contaminants that once may have been contained now have the potential to spread across international borders and impact millions of more people.

 Foodborne illness outbreaks have devastating effects on public health, resulting in chronic illnesses, long-term health consequences, and even death.
-The Center for Disease Control (CDC) estimates that, each year, 48 million people—one in six Americans—contract a foodborne illness, resulting in 128,000 hospitalizations and 3,000 deaths.
+The Center for Disease Control (CDC) estimates that each year, 48 million people—one in six Americans—contract a foodborne illness, resulting in 128,000 hospitalizations and 3,000 deaths.
 In our interconnected world, food safety is more important than ever.